Dashboards

 What You Will Build

 In the exercise you will build a small restoration-monitoring dashboard with three value boxes, an interactive chart, and a sortable table.
-It looks like this:
+You can explore it right here: hover over the chart to read values, and click items in the legend to toggle sites.

 A dashboard is normally a full-screen page of its own.
 See it in full screen here.